Faculty Qualifications Policy

 - Be published in a journal where there is a possibility of submitted work being rejected (the publisher does not accept all papers);

-- Be published in a journal that is listed in Cabell's Directories of Publishing Opportunities, Ulrich’s Periodicals Directory (if designated as peer-reviewed1) or has been approved as being equivalent to journals listed in the directories by the Exceptions Committee.
+- Be published in a journal that is listed in Cabell's Directories of Publishing Opportunities, Ulrich’s Periodicals Directory (if designated as peer-reviewed1) or has been approved as being equivalent to journals listed in the directories, via an exception request, by the Accreditation Leadership Council.

 Category B (2 points each)